Holomorphic Quantization of Linear Field Theory in the General Boundary Formulation: Klein--Gordon theory in special geometries

 where $\phi:\R^3\to\C$ is a complex function on momentum space of a type to be determined below and $E\defeq\sqrt{k^2+m^2}$.
 Due to the usual Cauchy property we can use this also to parametrize the space of solutions $L_t$ in a neighborhood of an equal-time hypersurface $\Sigma_t$.
-The (negative of the) symplectic form (\ref{eq:sympl}) on $L_t$ is,\footnote{ It seems that to obtain results in agreement with \cite{Oe:timelike,Oe:KGtl,CoOe:spsmatrix,CoOe:smatrixgbf} one should chose \emph{minus} the symplectic form rather than the symplectic form itself.
+The (negative of the) symplectic form (\ref{eq:sympl}) on $L_t$ is\footnote{ It seems that to obtain results in agreement with \cite{CoOe:spsmatrix,CoOe:smatrixgbf,Oe:KGtl, Oe:timelike} one should chose \emph{minus} the symplectic form rather than the symplectic form itself.
 Changing simultaneously the sign of the complex structure, this leaves the axioms of Section~\ref{sec:classax} invariant and therefore may be considered merely a choice of convention for our present purposes.}

-In agreement with \cite{Oe:timelike,Oe:KGtl,CoOe:spsmatrix,CoOe:smatrixgbf} we chose the orientation of $\Sigma_t$ here as the past boundary of a region that lies in the future.
-According to Section~\ref{sec:geomquant} we need to find a suitable complex structure on $L_t$.
-The standard one is,
+In agreement with \cite{CoOe:spsmatrix,CoOe:smatrixgbf,Oe:KGtl, Oe:timelike} we chose the orientation of $\Sigma_t$ here as the past boundary of a region that lies in the future.
+According to Section~\ref{sec:geomquant} we need to f\/ind a suitable complex structure on $L_t$.
+The standard one is

 This complex structure is automatically compatible with time-evolution in the sense of (\ref{eq:jevol}), since we use a parametrization in terms of global solutions.
 Thus, we have unitary evolution in time according to Proposition~\ref{prop:evol}.